 - Praia do Norte

 - Calderas at Capelinhos & the Volcano Interpretation Centre

 Today we take a coach tour of Faial.
 We begin with a short stop at the Monte da Guia lookout which provides a spectacular view over Horta city and the surrounding coastline.
 We shall then visit the awesome Faial Caldera.
 The Nature Reserve of the Caldera of Faial occupies the rim of the grand central caldera of Faial, its steep cliffs, and interior.
 We shall visit another lookout, the Miradouro da Ribeiro das Cabras, which allows magnificent panoramic views of the island’s coast.

 After lunch, we shall view the calderas at Capelinhos and visit the Volcano Interpretation Centre that has an educational and scientific mission.
 It has a set of displays focused on the Capelinhos Volcano eruption (1957-8) and the formation of the archipelago, and also the various kinds of volcanic activity in the world; there is also a display showing the history of Azorean lighthouses.
 This building was constructed underground, so it wouldn’t interfere with the pre-existing landscape that was formed by the 1950s eruption.

-Lunchtime and the afternoon will be at leisure, allowing you to explore Horta before we convene for a farewell group dinner at a local restaurant.
-(Overnight Horta, Faial) BD
+Tonight we enjoy a farewell group dinner at a local restaurant.
+(Overnight Horta, Faial) BLD

-Day 19: Wednesday 8 June, Faial Island: Depart Horta
+Day 19: Wednesday 5 June, Faial Island: Horta – Lisbon